gomerudo/gomerudo.github.io/about.md

 <br/>
 Hi, there!
 I am Jorge from Mexico City.

 As a professional, I define myself as a Computer Scientist with a special interest in ML.
-As an individual, I like to see myself as a curious guy always trying to avoid the comfort zone :).
+As an individual, I like to see myself as a curious guy always trying to avoid the comfort zone 🤓.

 **The professional *me*.**

 I started my career as a Software Engineer and later I moved into the world of Data Science.
 I embrace the idea that to make the best out of data, theory is just as important as one's hands-on skills.
-Thus, I like dealing with papers and the properties of data but developing robust code and pipelines on the way too.
+Thus, I like dealing with papers and data but developing scalable code and pipelines on the way too.

-Right now, I work as an ML Engineer researching and applying deep learning for the healthcare industry.
-Previously, I researched novel methods for AutoML and Neural Architecture Search using reinforcement learning and meta-learning.
+Right now, I work as an applied ML Engineer building Neural Machine Translation solutions at a scale.
+Previously, I researched and applied deep learning for the healthcare industry.
+Before that, I researched novel methods for AutoML and Neural Architecture Search using reinforcement learning and meta-learning.

 On the engineering side, I have experience with cloud infrastructure, DevOps, MLOps, management of databases and data lakes, and simple web development.
 I am knowledgeable in several programming languages and frameworks.

 **The out-of-office *me*.**

 I try to keep a balance between my professional and personal life.
 I particularly invest time with my loved ones.
-I like attentively listening to music, playing the guitar, traveling and getting to know other cultures, as well as learning languages — right now, I am learning Italian.
-I am very interested in helping the battle against climate change too.
+I like going to concerts, playing guitar, swimming, learning languages, traveling and getting to know other cultures.
+I am also very interested in helping the battle against climate change.

 <br/>
 <hr/>